 Elizabeth Wasserman, LCSW – Founder & CEO, True Goods, and Wellness Consultant

 A health and wellness expert with degrees in human psychology (UCLA) and clinical social work (NYU), and graduate studies in business and organizational psychology, Liz believes we all have the right to know what’s in the products we bring into our homes.
-She is also the founder & CEO of TrueGoods.com, an online retailer of truly toxin-free products that have been rigorously investigated and held to unparalleled safety standards.
+She was the founder & CEO of TrueGoods.com, an online retailer of truly toxin-free products that have been rigorously investigated and held to unparalleled safety standards.
 Fueled by a passion for preventive health, a commitment to clean living, and a strong belief in informed wellness care, Liz works with customers and private clients to harness their power to create healthier lives and a more sustainable environment.

 back to top